 AffiliationProfessor, Hitotsubashi ICS

-Professor Osono’s research focuses on competitive strategy, organizational capabilities in innovation and knowledge creation, and organizational capabilities to adopt and change, and has published on the process of strategy development, competitive strategy vs. innovation, organizational creativity, organizational specificity and knowledge integration, and strategy-level innovation of Japanese companies.
+Professor Osono’s research focuses on competitive strategy, organizational capabilities in innovation and knowledge creation, and organizational capabilities to adapt and change, and she has published on the process of strategy development, competitive strategy vs. innovation, organizational creativity, and strategy-level innovation of Japanese companies.

-Professor Osono is in charge of the Porter Prize, which was established to bestow recognition on Japanese companies that have achieved and maintained superior profitability in a particular industry by implementing unique strategies.
+Professor Osono leads the ICS-based Porter Prize award initiative, established to recognize Japanese companies that have achieved and maintained superior profitability in a particular industry by implementing unique strategies.

-Her publications include Extreme Toyota: Radical Contradictions that Drive Success at the World’s Best Manufacturer (with N. Shimizu and H. Takeuchi, John Wiley & Sons, 2008); The Contradictions that Drive Toyota’s Success (with H. Takeuchi and N Shimizu, Harvard Business Review, 2008); and Embedded Innovation (with H. Yachi, M. Kodama, and I. Nonaka, Hakutoshobo, 2006, in Japanese).
-She has written many cases on competitive strategy and innovation and conducts executive education in these fields.
-She serves Lawson and Tokyo Marine Nichido Insurance as an external board member, and Citi Japan as an advisory board member.
+Her publications include Extreme Toyota: Radical Contradictions that Drive Success at the World’s Best Manufacturer (with N. Shimizu and H. Takeuchi, John Wiley and Sons, 2008); The Contradictions that Drive Toyota’s Success (with H. Takeuchi and N Shimizu, Harvard Business Review), Embedded Innovation (with H. Yachi, M. Kodama, and I. Nonaka, 2006, Hakuto Shobo, in Japanese).
+Professor Osono has written many cases on competitive strategy and innovation and conducts executive education in these fields.